 Once a reseal of the foreign grant of representation has been approved, it will be as effective as if the original grant of representation had been obtained in Victoria, thus allowing the executor (or administrator) to deal with all assets situated in Victoria.

 How can Sharrock Pitman Legal assist?

-If you are an executor or administrator requiring a resealing of a grant of representation, or have any queries relating to the administration of deceased estates in general, please do not hesitate to contact our accredited specialist Wills and Estates team on 1300 205 506 for a further discussion.
+If you are an executor or administrator requiring a resealing of a grant of representation, or have any queries relating to the administration of deceased estates in general, please do not hesitate to contact our Wills and Estates team on 1300 205 506 for a further discussion.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.

 Liability limited by a scheme approved under Professional Standards Legislation.